grain-lang/grain-lang.org/src/guide/basics.md

 ### Block expressions

-Block expressions allow you to group several expressions together to be executed one after another: to write a block expression simply surround several expressions in curly braces.
+Block expressions allow you to group several expressions together to be executed one after another: to write a block expression surround several expressions with curly braces.
 The block expression as a whole will evaluate to its last expression's value.
 For example:

 ```grain
 module Main